 Biological control Studies in snap bean show that protective fungicides are still required as only a few sclerotia are needed to cause an epidemic in a field.

 - Contans WG at 1 to 6 lb/A, depending on depth of incorporation, as a preplant or postharvest treatment.
 Incorporate thoroughly in the top 2 inches of soil.
 4-hr reentry.
 O

-- Serenade MAX at 1 to 3 lb/A on 7- to 10-day intervals.
+- Serenade Opti at 14 to 20 lb/A on 7- to 10-day intervals.
 Applications can be made up to and the day of harvest.
 4-hr reentry.
 H O

 Reference Lamey, A., and Bradley, C.A.
 2003.
 Sclerotinia Stem Rot of Canola: Biology and Management.
 NDSU Extension Service PP-1201.